ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/brief-description.md

 With a few observations and precomputations, we can compute a given numNonDescendantsUpToHeight(nodeToReparent, h) in O(log N).

-A brief description of how: nodeToReparent can be reparented to any node whose height is < height(nodeToReparent), so we start off with this value (easily computed with a bit of precomputation).
+A brief description of how: nodeToReparent can always be reparented to *any* node whose height is < height(nodeToReparent), so we start off with this value (easily computed with a bit of precomputation).

 Counted the number of nodes x such that height(x) >= height(nodeToReparent) and height(x) <= h and x not a descendant of nodeToReparent is trickier.
 Observe that calculating  the number of descendants d of nodeToReparent subject to height(nodeToReparent) <= height(d) <= h is sufficient to compute this, and call this value Y.  Let X be the set of descendants of nodeToReparent whose height is precisely h.
 Then Y = numDescendants(nodeToReparent) - sum over all nodes z in X of the number of *proper descendants* of z.